pytorch/benchmark/README.md

 (a) expose a standardized API for benchmark drivers, (b) optionally, be JITable, (c) contain a miniature version of train/test data and a dependency install script.

+## Installation
+The benchmark suite should be self contained in terms of dependencies, except for the torch products which are intended to be installed separately so different torch versions can be benchmarked.

+Use python 3.7 as currently there are compatibility issues with 3.8+.
+Conda is optional but suggested.
+`conda install -y python=3.7`

+Install pytorch, torchvision and torchtext
+`conda install -y pytorch torchtext torchvision -c pytorch-nightly`

+Install the benchmark suite, which will recursively install dependencies for all the models `python install.py`

+### Notes
+- See the [CI scripts](scripts/) and their orchestration in [config.yml](.circleci/config.yml) for hints about how to replicate the CI environment if you have issues
+- PyTorch versions before 1.6 are not compatible with all the models in torchbenchmark.
+See branch [wconstab/compare_torch_versions](https://github.com/pytorch/benchmark/tree/wconstab/compare_torch_versions) for a set of models that worked back to torch 1.4.0.
+- torch, torchvision, torchtext must all be installed from the same build process.
+This means it isn't possible to mix conda torchtext with pip torch, or mix built-from-source torch with pip torchtext.
+It's important to match even the conda channel (nightly vs regular).
+  This is due to differences in the compilation process used by different packaging systems producing incompatible python binary extensions.

 ## Running Model Benchmarks
 There are currently two top-level scripts for running the models.